On the real-rootedness of the local $h$-polynomials of edgewise subdivisions: Introduction

-The polynomials given in \eqref{eq:localedge} can be explained as local $h$-polynomials of the $r$th edgewise subdivision of simplexes.
-Let us first give a review of the local $h$-polynomials.
-The notion of local $h$-polynomials was introduced by Stanley \cite{Stanley1992Subdivisions} during his study on the face enumeration of subdivisions of simplicial complexes.
-Given an $n$-element set $V$, let $2^V$ be the abstract simplex consisting of all subsets of the set V and $\Gamma$ be a homology subdivision of the simplex $2^V$.
-Let $h\left(\Delta,x\right)$ be the $h$-polynomial of a given simplicial complex $\Delta$.
-The local $h$-polynomial of $\Gamma$ is defined as
+Let us first review some background.
+Let {$\Delta$} be a $(d-1)$-dimensional simplicial complex with $f_i$ faces of dimension $i$ with $f_{-1}=1$ by convention.
+The \emph{$h$-polynomial} of $\Delta$ is defined as $h(\Delta,x) = \sum_{i=0}^{d} f_{i-1} x^i (1-x)^{d-i}.$ The notion of local $h$-polynomials was introduced by Stanley \cite{Stanley1992Subdivisions} in the study of the face enumeration of subdivisions of simplicial complexes.
+Given an $n$-element set $V$, let $2^V$ be the abstract simplex consisting of all subsets of the set $V$ and let $\Gamma$ be a simplicial subdivision of the simplex $2^V$.
+The \emph{local $h$-polynomial} of $\Gamma$ is defined as

 where $\Gamma_{F}$ is the restriction of $\Gamma$ to the face $F\in 2^{V}$.
-Athanasiadis \cite{Athanasiadissurvey} made an excellent survey on this topic.
-He \cite[Section 4]{Athanasiadissurvey} also gave several interesting examples of local $h$-polynomials for certain families of subdivisions of complexes and asked whether these polynomials have only real zeros.
+In a recent survey, Athanasiadis \cite[Section 4]{Athanasiadis2017survey} studied several interesting examples of local $h$-polynomials and asked whether these polynomials have only real zeros.

-One famous example is about the barycentric subdivision of the simplex $2^V$, denoted ${\rm sd}(2^V)$.
-Stanley \cite[Proposition 2.4]{Stanley1992Subdivisions} first showed that the local $h$-polynomial of ${\rm sd}(2^V)$ is the generating function of derangements of order $n$ by the excedance statistic, which was first studied by Brenti \cite{Brenti1990Unimodal}.
-The real-rootedness of these polynomials was proved by Zhang \cite{Zhang1995q}.

-This paper is concerned about another class of these polynomials, which is the $r$th edgewise subdivision of $2^V$.
-Given a simplicial complex $\Delta$, its $r$th edgewise subdivision, denoted $\Delta^{\langle r \rangle}$, is obtained by subdividing each face $F\in \Delta$ into $r^{\dim(F)}$ faces of the same dimension.
-Athanasiadis \cite[Theorem 4.6]{Athanasiadissurvey} showed that the polynomial $\ell_V \left((2^V)^{\langle r \rangle}, x \right)$ has a nice and surprising expression as shown in \eqref{eq:localedge}.
-This polynomial can also be explained combinatorially as the generating function of Smirnov words \cite{Linusson2012Rees} by the ascent statistic; see \cite[Theorem 4.6]{Athanasiadissurvey} for more details.
-In this paper, we shall give a positive answer to the real-rootedness of this class of polynomials. \begin{thm} For any positive integer $r$, the local $h$-polynomial of the $r$th edgewise subdivision of the complex $2^V$ has only real zeros. \end{thm} Our proof is based on the theory of interlacing polynomials.
-Recently, this approach has been widely used to prove the real-rootedness of several polynomials arising in combinatorics (\cite{Savage2015s, YangMutual, Zhangreal}).

-The rest of the paper is organized as follows.
-In Section \ref{sect-2}, we make some necessary preliminaries on interlacing polynomials.
-Section \ref{sect-3} is dedicated to our proof of Theorem \ref{main-thm}.
-The key ingredient is that we show a sequence of interlacing polynomials, from which Theorem \ref{main-thm} can be deduced.